Under Armour: Tell me a story

 But by late 2019, after building Under Armour into a $5 billion brand, Plank was out as CEO.
 As the #MeToo movement emerged, news reports surfaced that Under Armour management had enabled a locker-room environment to flourish, with employees charging strip club visits to corporate credit cards.
 Vague news reports surfaced of a "problematic" relationship between Plank and an MSNBC anchor.
 In its core business, Under Armour was criticized for maintaining a focus on performance athletes while competing brands were building sales in the leisure wear space.

 So what's next for Under Armour?
-That is a story that Blake Simpson will tell.
+That is a story that Blake Simpson wanted to tell.
 Most retail websites are essentially shopping portals dominated by links to company products.
 The Under Armour landing page, in contrast, is headlined by links to stories.

 Stephan Curry, who threatened to leave Under Armour over Plank's ties to the Trump administration, is now the face of a branded product line.
 The Under Armour newsroom, typically a repository for press releases, looks more like an online storyboard, featuring downloads of images and videos.